-To complete the following exercises, first check that you have access to the Chartio Demo data source (a Postgres instance).
-If yes, the Data Sources tab will display this icon:
+To complete the following exercises, first check that you have access to the following data source: SaaS Company Demo Data (a Postgres instance).
+If yes, you will find this icon under the Data Sources tab:

 You just joined the data analyst team for Silicon Valley's most exciting new SaaS company and your new boss requested that you create a dashboard in Chartio to answer several key business questions.
 Each question is accompanied by a detailed explanation and answer, but concepts will be best reinforced if you first attempt to answer by referencing the Bootcamp tutorials and the Chartio support documentation.

 The exercises are phrased as business questions, requiring users to explore the schema and are approximately ordered by ascending difficulty.

 For each of the exercises below, think through the following questions:

 Is the information I need to answer this question tracked, and if so, do I have access to it?

 What aggregation function(s), if any, need to be applied?